Miriam Mutebi to mentor women into breast cancer surgery field

 The oncologist has also been a Graduate Surgical Oncology Fellow at the Memorial Sloan Kettering Cancer Centre in New York.
 From 2013 to 2014, she attended a Breast Surgical Oncology Fellowship at the University of Cape Town Groote Schuur Hospital.
 Her areas of interest include women’s cancers, surgical care and health systems research.

-She is the president-elect, African Organisation for Research and Training in Cancer, and a member of the Kenya Association of Women Surgeons, the American Society of Clinical Oncology, the American Society of Breast Surgeons and the American College of Surgeons, the American Association of Cancer Research, the Association of Medical Educators and the Surgical Society of Kenya.
+She is the president-elect, African Organisation for Research and Training in Cancer, and a member of the Kenya Association of Women Surgeons, the American Society of Clinical Oncology, the American Society of Breast Surgeons and the American College of Surgeons, among other associations.

+She is the co-founder of the Pan African Women’s Association of Surgeons and sits on the board of directors of the Union for International Cancer Control representing Africa.